Casino Jack: Production

-Filming took place in June 2009 in various locations across Hamilton, Ontario, Canada, including McMaster University and downtown Hamilton.
+Principal photography took place in June 2009 in various locations across Hamilton, Ontario, including McMaster University and downtown Hamilton.
 The film was scheduled for release in December 2010 and premiered at the Toronto International Film Festival.

-This was Hickenlooper's final film.
-He died on October 29, 2010, seven weeks before its scheduled December 17, 2010, national opening.
+This was Hickenlooper's final film, as he died on October 29, 2010, seven weeks before its release.

 Reception

-Casino Jack received mixed reviews from critics.
-On Rotten Tomatoes, the film has a rating of 39%, based on 97 reviews, with an average rating of 5.4/10.
-The website's critical consensus reads, "Kevin Spacey turns in one of his stronger performances, but Casino Jack is a disappointingly uneven fictionalized account of a fascinating true story."
-On Metacritic, the film has a score of 51 out of 100, based on 24 critics, indicating "mixed or average reviews".

 Roger Ebert gave the film three out of four stars, stating that "Casino Jack is so forthright, it is stunning."